gurongzhang/DAT505-GitHub/Session8/README.md

         }
      });
    ```
-  Do not forget to copy the model file, material file and other js files into the project file:
+  Do not forget to *copy the model file*, material file and other js files into the project file:
   ![S8-ClassExamples-02-objLoader-Raycasting01](/Session8/(README)pictures/pic-3.png "S8-ClassExamples-02-objLoader-Raycasting01")
-2. To pick the object that when mouse move on them and thir color will change:
+2. To pick the object that when mouse *move on* them and thir color will change:
    ```javascript
    function onDocumentMouseMove( event ) {
      event.preventDefault();